roman-milk/roman-milk.github.io/friends-husband.md

+===

- ****** Friend's Husband Ch.
-02 ****** byStoryTeller07© An unexpected gift for wife and friend.
+An unexpected gift for wife and friend.
 This is a replacement for the badly edited first submission -- my fault -- any volunteers to be an editor!

  *